EL EN

 IUI can be used in cases of mild to moderate endometriosis.
 During IUI, sperm is placed directly into the uterus during ovulation, increasing the chances of conception.

-In vitro fertilization (IVF) is often the preferred method for women with endometriosis, especially in cases of severe endometriosis or failure of other treatments.
-During IVF, eggs are collected from the ovaries and fertilized with sperm in the laboratory.
-The fertilized embryos are then transferred to the uterus for implantation.
+In vitro fertilisation (IVF) is often the preferred method for women with endometriosis, especially in cases of severe endometriosis or failure of other treatments.
+During IVF, eggs are collected from the ovaries and fertilised with sperm in the laboratory.
+The resulting embryos are then transferred to the uterus.

 Tips for Managing Endometriosis